 The Bank chooses the method of obtaining final payment of a deposited check, draft, note, acceptance or other instrument ("item") and may use other banks in the process.
 The Bank is not responsible for actions taken by other banks, nor for the loss or destruction of any item in the possession of other banks or in transit.
 Any bank may refuse to honor a deposited item or may honor one refused by another bank.

 The Bank will verify that the figure on your deposit ticket agrees with the amount of your deposit.
-If there is a discrepancy, the Bank may adjust your account for the amount of the difference without notifying you.
+If there is a discrepancy, the Bank will adjust your account for the amount of the difference.

 If you deposit an item to your account and it is returned unpaid, returned as an administrative return, or is lost or destroyed, the Bank will charge the amount of the item back to your account.
 The Bank may charge your account the fee shown on your Terms and Charges Disclosure.